 - FaceTime: Seems to have the best connection, but both student & teacher need an Apple device (ie. iPhone, iPad, really any “i” product with an apple on it that has video capability)

 - Skype: Free app that can be downloaded on any device.
 The advantage is that you can share your computer screen or change the camera view.

 - WhatsApp: Free app that can be downloaded on any device.
 I have not had great luck with the video & audio quality.
 It really lags.

 - Online checklists for students & teacher, plus video checklist for the teacher.
 Scroll down to course outline to access.

 - Jennifer Foxx has generously made these publicly available from her teaching online course.
 These will not stay free forever as they are part of a paid course.

 - Online setup for under $100 using Zoom … includes an overhead view of the keyboard!

-- Teaching Piano During the COVID-19 Pandemic: Recent article by Joy Morin on how she has set up FaceTime/Skype lessons with either a cell phone or laptop.
+- Teaching Piano During the COVID-19 Pandemic: Article by Joy Morin on how she has set up FaceTime/Skype lessons with either a cell phone or laptop.

 - How to Have Students Text Using Your Email Address: Students & parents can text you pictures or videos without having your cell phone number so you can keep this private.